Recipes

 • 1/2 cup white sugar

-• 4 cups frozen blueberries (or add some fresh at the end)
+• 4 cups frozen blueberries (or add some fresh at the end) or good with all frozen.

 • Zest from one lemon